soum25/Restfull_Api_Project/API__restfull_projects/Cafe_project/README.md

-The goal of this project is to create an API which is collecting data on all the cafes in a particular city and figured out which ones were suitable for remote-work?
-Then charge people to access my data if I want.
+The objective of this project is to create an API which is collecting data on all the cafes in a particular city and figured out which ones were suitable for remote-work?
+Then charge people to access my data if I want